On the brink of burnout this CA quit her thriving corporate career & built a business focussed on wellness

 By now my career was thriving but being in the finance industry can be stressful with a lot of deadlines and long working hours.
 This was taking a toll on my health and I knew I couldn’t continue like this!

-I realised I earned a lot of money; my financial wellbeing was flourishing but my physical and emotional wellbeing was taking the strain.
+I realized I earned a lot of money; my financial wellbeing was flourishing but my physical and emotional wellbeing was taking the strain.

 I was also no longer happy and fulfilled in my job.
 I soon discovered a lot of professionals were facing a similar situation and something had to be done!